Mercy-nenoh/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

- function that concatenates two strings.
+Function that copies a string